intel-iot-devkit/store-traffic-monitor-python/README.md

 sample-videos/one-by-one-person-detection.mp4 person
 sample-videos/bottle-detection.mp4 bottle
 ```
-These videos can be downloaded directly, via the `video_downloader` python script provided.
+These videos can be downloaded directly, via the `video_downloader` python script provided in the top folder of this repository.
 The script works with both python2 and python3.
 Run the following command:
 ```
 python video_downloader.py
 ```